mesonbuild/meson/docs/markdown/Reference-manual.md

   substitutions.
 - `copy` *(added 0.47.0)* as explained above, if specified Meson only copies the file from input to output.
+- `depfile` *(added 0.52.0)* is a dependency file that the command can write listing all the additional files this target depends on.
+A change in any one of these files triggers a reconfiguration.
 - `format` *(added 0.46.0)* the format of defines.
 It defaults to `meson`, and so substitutes `#mesondefine` statements and variables surrounded by `@` characters, you can also use `cmake` to replace `#cmakedefine` statements and variables with the `${variable}` syntax.
 Finally you can use